Itâs really interesting to see how your work has evolved, and youâve created a boat! And a city!

 17/03/2020

 Thank you for your advice and your appreciation.
-So yes, I wanted to create something unsettling, but how to do it because they arrive in a clearing and the castle appears benevolent or not, it's up to each to decide.
-But if I had made a complete forest, which was my initial idea, I wouldn't have had space to fit it in; then I would have had to have them walking in the forest looking for their way.
-But it's true that my trees are too orderly, too much in perspective.
+Yes, itâs true that I wanted to create something unsettling, but how do I do it?
+They arrive in a clearing, and the castle appears â whether itâs benevolent or not is up to them to decide.
+But if I were to create an entire forest, as I originally intended, I wouldnât have enough space to include it, so I would have had to make them walk through the forest, searching for their way.
+But itâs true that my trees are too neatly arranged, too uniform.

 Regina